atomxu10/MultipleImputation_MICE/README.md

 ## Data
 SeoulBikeData ([databike.csv](https://github.com/atomxu10/MultipleImputation_MICE/blob/main/databike.csv)) is a dataset containing information about bike rentals in Seoul, South Korea.
 The dataset is provided by the Seoul Metropolitan Government, and there are 297 datasets in total, which can be used for data analysis and prediction.

+The variables are :
+- Rented Bike Count (RBC): The number of bikes rented per hour.